evcc-io/evcc.io/content/_index.en.md

 {{< /infobox-entry >}}
 {{< /infobox >}}

+More details can be found in our [documentation](https://docs.evcc.io/docs/devices/chargers/).
+If your device is not supported yet, let us know on [GitHub](https://github.com/evcc-io/evcc).
+If it has an interface we can connect it.

+### Plugin architecture and smart home integration

-evcc can work with a number of widely used interfaces and protocols, such as Modbus, SunSpec, HTTP, JSON, REST, and MQTT.
+You have a special setup or use exotic devices? evcc comes with a **flexible plugin architecture** and allows you to build custom implementations via Modbus, SunSpec, HTTP, JSON, REST, MQTT, JavaScript and Shell.

-This means that almost all products available on the market today can be connected to evcc.
-And in order to work properly with other, high-level energy management systems, evcc also includes support for the SEMP and EEBUS protocols.
+Already have a smart home system?
+We integrate nicely with Home Assistant, openHAB and ioBroker. evcc even works with higher-level energy managers and can take commands via SEMP and EEBUS protocol.

 ---